zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 If you’ve listened to several of our episodes, you are well on your way to improving your English, thanks to the wonderful scr ipts written by Dr. Lucy Tse.
 Thank you, Lucy.

-From Los Angeles, California, I’m Jeff McQuillan, t hank you for listening.
+From Los Angeles, California, I’m Jeff McQuillan,thank you for listening.
 Come back and listen to us again here on ESL Podcast.